-?
-A single Control Processor is used to control and monitor all functions of the SuperLink codec and all plug-in modules.
-The Control Processor allows connections to a terminal or computer through RS232 interfaces, or may be connected to a network through its Ethernet port.
+A single Control Processor is used to control and monitor all functions of the TEAM system and all plug-in modules.
+The Control Processor allows connections to a terminal or computer through RS232 interfaces.
 With two user definable alarms, four optically-isolated inputs and four relay outputs, you can create local or remote 'events' for control of peripheral equipment.
-The included Ethernet port allows for high speed updating of the SuperLink's firmware via a telnet connection.
-The Ethernet port may also be used for connection to a Windows®-based media server to allow easy streaming of MPEG Layer 3 audio.
+An included Ethernet port for connection to a Windows®-based media server allows easy streaming if MPEG Layer 3 audio.